winglang/docsite/blog/2023-09-25-constructs-methods.md

 ---

 At Wing Cloud, we're building a programming language named Winglang that makes it easier to build cloud applications.
-One of the main features of Winglang is that it lets you model the cloud resources alongside your application code.
+One of the main features of Winglang is that it lets you model an app's cloud resources alongside its application code.
 Every cloud resource in Winglang is modeled as a **construct**, similar to the [AWS CDK] and [CDKTF] infrastructure-as-code frameworks.
 In the Wing application below, the classes named `Bucket` and `Function` are both constructs: